Nodulaire/ELK-Ansible/README.md

 ## Anouncement
-The project isn't ready at this time.
+The project isn't ready yet.
 There is a lot of work left to do.
-Feel free to join us in our developements !
+Feel free to join us in our creation !